 Eating Right for Health

 A healthy eating style includes a variety of foods from all the food groups.
 Recommendations for men include:

-- Aat least 2 cups of fruits and 2½ cups of vegetables each day for vitamins, minerals, fiber and phytochemicals.
+- Two to 2 ½ cups of fruits and 2½ to 4 cups of vegetables each day to provide adequate vitamins, minerals, dietary fiber and phytonutrients.

-Eat red meat less frequently, and, instead, focus on more beans, lentils, tempeh and tofu.
-Plant-based proteins decrease disease risk and deliver fiber.
-Cut down on saturated fat from meat, cheese and fried foods.
-Instead, opt for foods with unsaturated, heart-healthy fats such as olive oil, canola oil, nuts, seeds and avocadoes.
+Cut down on saturated fat from high fat meats, full-fat dairy products and fried foods.
+Instead, opt for foods with unsaturated, heart-healthy fats such as olive oil, canola oil, nuts, seeds and avocados.